 The PP-060-9 throwing knife set is not up to par, however.
 If you actually want a throwing knife I would steer clear from this set.

 We set out to test and review the product to see how it fares against others within the same price range.
+There’s not a lot much money in knife throwing, so IKTHOF is reader supported.
+This page may contain affiliate links so we get a small advertising fee for any purchases.

 Perfect Point PP-060-9 First Impressions